codeandfury/developer.onsip.com/content/guides/sipjsguide.md

 ### Creating the User Agent

-In order to make calls and send messages you must create a SIP user agent.
-For this example, we will create an anonymous user agent.
-To do this we will call the `SIP.UA()` method which will create and start the user agent.
+In order to send messages, create a SIP user agent.
+Calling `SIP.UA()` method, with no parameters, creates an anonymous user agent.

 <iframe
   style="width: 100%; height: 250px"